Part I: Python Fundamentals

 Every engineering workflow has decision points.
 Control flow is how you encode them.

 The order of the elif checks matters.
 If you checked water_cut_pct > 70 before oil_rate_bopd < 20, a well producing 5 bopd with 75% water cut would be classified as "High water cut" instead of "Marginal."
 The marginal production rate is the more urgent concern.
-Ordering your conditions by priority is an engineering judgment call, not a Python syntax question.
+Order those checks by priority and the right wells surface first; order them carelessly and an urgent well hides behind a less urgent label.

 When you need to perform the same calculation on multiple wells, depths, or time periods, you use a loop.

-We will study decline curve analysis in depth in Chapter 9.
-For now, the point is that a for loop, a list, and a plotting library turn raw numbers into engineering insight.
+We study decline curve analysis in depth in Chapter 9.
+For now the point is narrower: a for loop, a list, and a plotting library are enough to turn a column of monthly rates into a decline curve an engineer can actually read.

-The friction factor converges in just a few iterations because each step gets dramatically closer to the true value.
-The key idea is: some engineering equations cannot be solved directly, so you guess, check, adjust, and repeat.
+The key idea generalizes: some engineering equations cannot be solved directly, so you guess, check, adjust, and repeat.
 The while loop is the structure that makes this possible.

 We will use friction factors extensively in Chapter 15 (Gas Engineering) for pipeline hydraulics and pressure-drop calculations.